DenisGorbachev/firekeeper/README.md

 * **[How much can I win?](#how-much-can-i-win)**
 * **[How much can I lose?](#how-much-can-i-lose)**

+P.S.
+There is no minimum stake - you can play with any amount.

 ## How to play

 1. [Start a fire](#how-to-start-a-fire).